strapi/documentation/docs/developer-docs/latest/developer-resources/cli/CLI.md

   Example: `strapi generate:api product --plugin content-manager`

-::: tip
+::: tip TIPS
-The first letter of the filename will be uppercase.
+* The first letter of the filename will be uppercase.
+* When you create a new API using the CLI, a model is automatically created.
 :::

 ## strapi generate:controller